-The importance of staying hydrated cannot be overstated and all of the national champions are in agreement that you need to make this a priority.
+The importance of staying hydrated cannot be overstated and any high level athlete will tell you that you need to make this a priority.
 A good portion of Steinholding competitions take place in the summer and early fall, so there's a good chance it's going to be hot.
 If you're having a few drinks that day too, remember that alcohol acts as a diuretic, which means that it will dehydrate you.
 So make sure you have a plan.
 Keep the water flowing throughout the day and continue right up until the start of the competition.
 Measure your normal water intake to have an idea of how much you drink on a regular day and then do your best to mirror this on competition day.
 Set yourself reminders or alarms on your phone to check in on hydration and down a bottle of water here and there.

 Stay hydrated in between rounds especially if you sweat a lot, and eat something with carbs and protein ASAP after completing the first round.
 Energy bars and protein bars are a good option since they will give you easily digestible sugars and amino acids that will get into your bloodstream fast and help your recovery.
 A little bit of light stretching isn't a bad thing either, but very light.
 Stay loose and, depending on how much time there is until the next round, make yourself a plan for what else you're going to eat and drink.

-A lot of these tips will also help you in the lead-up to the National Championship at the Central Park Oktoberfest.
-But, given the importance of the National Championship and some of its unique challenges, we've put together a special guide to help you reach your best performance when it counts the most!
+A lot of these tips will also help you in the lead-up to the Hofbräu Championship at the Central Park Oktoberfest.
+But, given the importance of the Championship weekend experience and some of its unique challenges, we've put together a special guide to help you reach your best performance when it counts the most!
 Check out our full article!